jessepav/lacygoill-wiki-backup/awk/awk.md

 `BEGINFILE` matches before the first record of every file in the input.
 `ENDFILE` matches after the last record of every file in the input.

-An expression matches if it evaluates to a non-zero number or a non-empty string.
+An expression matches if it evaluates to a non-zero number or a non-null string.
 Note that a relational, matching or  compound expression always evaluates to `0` or `1` depending on whether it's true.